teguh87/flask_scrappy/README.md

         .......
  </pre>

-Try to fetch by company_name soo, you can query by using this query string : <pre>curl -i -H "Accept: application/json" "http://localhost/companies/?where={'company_name': 'BEN TRE AQUAPRODUCT IMPORT AND EXPORT JSC'}"</pre> so the result should be:
+Try to fetch by company_name soo, you can query by using this query string : <pre>/companies/?where={"company_name": "BEN TRE AQUAPRODUCT IMPORT AND EXPORT JSC"}</pre> so the result should be:

 <pre>
     "_items": [